worklifesg/wsl/README.md

    - `AWS_ROLE_ARN`: The Role ARN from step 2.
    - `S3_BUCKET`: The Bucket Name from step 2.
    - `AWS_REGION`: Your AWS region (e.g., `us-east-1`).
-4. Push to `main` (or `develop`) to trigger the build.
+4. Push to `main` to trigger the build.
 The workflow uses OIDC for secure, temporary credentials.

 ## Import on Windows:
 Use `windows/import-and-setup.ps1` to download & import.
 You can specify a version (default is "latest").